Tushar2561/SE-Assignment/README.md

 🔹 Implement a configuration file for custom categories 🔹 Schedule automation using cron jobs
 📜 License
-This project is open-source and licensed under the MIT License.# SE-Assignment
+This project is open-source and licensed under the MIT License.